 Japanese Knotweed Claims

 Specialist Japanese Knotweed solicitors are the best way to make an effective claim against a neighbour or property surveyor.
-With extensive knowledge of Knotweed legislation and experience handling claims similar to yours, they are expertly placed to tackle your case.
+With extensive knowledge of Knotweed legislation and experience handling claims similar to yours, they are expertly placed to tackle your case, especially in the event of Japanese Knotweed on adjoining land.
 For this reason, we have partnered with a number of Solicitor firms, who provide a UK-wide operation in relation to nuisance claims caused by Japanese Knotweed and property diminution claims.

 Their specialist Japanese Knotweed Claims solicitors are on hand to help you recover losses due to Knotweed-related damages.